wix-incubator/wix-cli-docs/guides/framework/working_with_wix_apis.md

 When developing [dashboard pages](dashboard_pages.md), your code can access APIs with the permissions of the currently logged in user, but scoped to the permissions your app has been granted.

-This means that the permissions available in a dashboard component's code are the intersection of the permissions your app has been granted and the permissions of the user that is currently logged in to the Wix Dashboard.
+This means that the permissions available in a dashboard extension's code are the intersection of the permissions your app has been granted and the permissions of the user that is currently logged in to the Wix Dashboard.

 ![Dashboard Permissions](../../media/dashboard_permissions.png)